Holly Marlow

 Design and Layout

-I draw my own illustrations or someone draws them for me, then I use free software called GIMP that I think is best described as Paint for grown-ups, or Photoshop for the inexperienced, depending on your perspective!
-I scan the pictures in and edit them into double page spreads using GIMP, then re-size each page and export to JPG or PNG, then paste into the KDP template, making sure my double-page spreads align.
+I usually draw my own illustrations or someone draws them for me, then I edit them with free software called GIMP that I think is best described as Paint for grown-ups, or Photoshop for the inexperienced, depending on your perspective!
+There are lots of brilliant YouTube tutorials to help you get started using GIMP.
+I scan the pictures in and edit them into double page spreads using GIMP, then re-size each page using the “page slice” tool to accurately split my double-page spreads.
+I export the images to JPG or PNG, then paste into the KDP template, making sure my double-page spreads align.

 I use fonts from Google Fonts, which in my opinion look more professional than using the standard fonts available in Microsoft Word.
 Google Fonts have a lot of options and you can input sample text to see how your font will look, before downloading it.